shivanshthapliyal/Pharmaceutical-Management-System/README.md

 # Pharmaceutical-Management-System
 The purpose of the system is to ease the process of ordering/purchasing medicines online as well as directly.
-The system manages the customers and their orders as well as all the details of medicines (Manufacturer info, Expiry Date,etc.).
+The system manages the customers and their orders as well as all the details of medicines (Manufacturer info, Expiry Date, etc.).
 The system is being developed in python and is based on relational database MySQL.
 The system will be made available across all the branches of the store along with the users.

-1.Introduction:

-1.1) PURPOSE:
+##1.1) PURPOSE:
 The purpose of this document is to build a system for managing the pharmaceutical stores and also an interface for the customers so that they can order the medicines online from their homes with ease.